 - DIEP flap reconstruction: This spares the muscle by using skin, fat and blood vessels called deep inferior epigastric perforators harvested from the lower abdomen.

 Direct-to-implant reconstruction is a new option that can remove cancer and restore your breast in a single surgery.
-A saline or silicone implant is placed behind your pectoralis muscle immediately after your mastectomy is completed.
-Rush surgeons are the Chicago area's most experienced with direct-to-implant reconstruction.
+A saline or silicone implant is placed either in front or behind your pectoralis muscle immediately after your mastectomy is completed.
+RUSH surgeons are the Chicago area's most experienced with direct-to-implant reconstruction.

 Combined tissue expander and implant reconstruction with latissimus flap may be the best path for you if you've had radiation or don't have enough breast skin to accommodate a tissue expander.
 A latissimus flap uses tissue harvested from your back to replace scarred breast tissue and cover the implant.